This post was updated October 28, 2018 to include data through the 2018 season as well as data from 1908-15 and to update throughout.

 All starting pitchers batted ninth.

-For the first time (at least in our 1916-2012 database) a manager used more than one pitcher in a season outside the ninth spot.
+For the first time since 1914 a manager used more than one pitcher in a season outside the ninth spot.
 That manager was Lou Boudreau, in his first year as skipper of the Boston Red Sox.
 Boudreau had not used the tactic in his nine years in charge of the Indians, but in 1952 he batted his pitcher eighth twice, seventh once and sixth six times, with six different pitchers involved.
-Allan Wood wrote extensively about Boudreau’s experiment last month at The Hardball Times, a story I hadn’t seen until I started researching this post…nicely done, Allan.
+Allan Wood wrote extensively about Boudreau’s experiment at The Hardball Times, a story I hadn’t seen until I started researching this post…nicely done, Allan.
 All other starting pitchers in 1952 batted ninth.

 Boudreau also batted his pitcher higher in the order nine times in 1953, eight of them in the sixth spot; those events are also covered in Allan Wood’s post.
 Casey Stengel, now managing the New York Yankees, used Johnny Sain and Eddie Lopat in the eighth spot once each.